satetheus/databaseAnalysisProject/README.md

 # fsnd-1
 A tool for analysis of the newsdata database.
+This connects to the database, then runs queries to find the authors with the most views, the 3 articles with the most views, & days with more than 1% of it's responses being 404.
+Output when ran from the commandline/terminal is for human readability, not interaction with other programs or tools.

 ## Dependencies:
   | Dependency | Supported Version |